1. K-Beauty, J-Beauty and other Asian beauty products

 5. The expanding pet industry

-The shift in shopping habits for Fido, Fifi and beyond, particularly with Millennials and Gen Z, has led to increased spending on big ticket pet goods and services, as well as health and wellness products.
+The shift in shopping habits for pets, particularly with Millennials and Gen Z, has led to increased spending on big ticket pet goods and services, as well as health and wellness products.

 For pet-focused entrepreneurs, this is a golden (retriever?) opportunity.
 Capitalize on the growing demand for premium pet food and treats, particularly if it has the value-add of organic, grain-free or specialty diet.
-And there’s still an appetite for unique pet apparel, toys and grooming items at a giftable price point.
+And there’s still a huge appetite for unique pet apparel, toys and grooming items.

 6. More gig work for more gig workers